Mohammadbinshahid/Team4_Capstone_Project/README.md

     * CANCELLED
       * **Description**: Cancelled filghts in binary.
       * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
-    * CRS_ELAPSED_TIME
-      * **Description**: This is the scheduled flight time.
-      * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
     * ACTUAL_ELAPSED_TIME
       * **Description**: This is the actual flight time.
       * **Rationale**: This feature can be dropped in future iterations based on the acceptance criteria of the Machine learning model.
     * AIR_TIME
       * **Description**: Time between wheel off and wheel on
-      * **Rationale**: This feature could show differences in air time based on the day and how it could affect on-time arrival and departures
+      * **Rationale**: This feature could show differences in air time based on the day and how it could affect on-time arrival and departures.
     * DISTANCE
       * **Description**: The distance between airports in miles
-      * **Rationale**: This feature can show how distances can be an attribute to delays
+      * **Rationale**: This feature can show how distances can be an attributed to delays.

 **Targets**: The first phase of our models have been trained only to indicate arrival delays.
 The next phase would involve improving the arrival delay predicting model and will attempt to predict departure delays.